erlerobot/erle_gitbook_python/lists/exercises_list_and_dictionaries.md

 ######Exercise 4

 This exercise is a bit more complicate.
-We will review what we have seen till this point.
-The aim of this exercise is to make a gradebook for a teacher's  students.
+We will review all about list and dictionaries.
+The aim of this exercise is to make a gradebook for  teacher's  students.

 Try to follow the steps:
 - Create three dictionaries: `lloyd`, `alice`, and `tyler`.